Skip to content

 Mountainous landscape in BC with road through it

 Last week we were excited to share the launch of our 2021-22 Annual Reports.
-A powerful testament to the countless ways we’ve continued to grow as an organization, evolve as essential service providers, and adapt to new challenges and opportunities, these reports present just a handful of the many possible stories and updates from these last twelve months.
+A powerful testament to the countless ways we’ve continued to grow as a bc non profit, evolve as essential service providers, and adapt to new challenges and opportunities, these reports present just a handful of the many possible stories and updates from these last twelve months.

 We are immensely proud of these achievements, the impacts they’ve had on the lives of our service users, and the ways they’ve contributed to our vision of a safe, healthy, and inclusive community for all.